Operational Notice · Effective May 31, 2026

 Metric Value Eligible caregivers 500,000+ Enrolled in PCAFC 50,000 Enrollment rate 10% Average monthly stipend $2,000 Application denial rate 60%

 90% of eligible caregivers are not enrolled.
 60% of applications are denied.
-The stipend is approximately $12/hour for 35+ hours of weekly care.
+The stipend is about $12/hour for 35+ hours of weekly care.

 Caregiver Ghost Load calculation: